stormpath/stormpath-sdk-node/docs/app/views/oauthStormpathTokenAuthenticator.md

 ## OAuthStormpathTokenAuthenticator

 Provides the ability to authenticate with Stormpath JWTs (`stormpath_token`).
-Your application will recieve this token when a user is redirected to your application from an ID Site.
+Your application will recieve this token when a user is redirected to your application from an ID Site or SAML provider.

 ---